List of Los Angeles Dodgers seasons

 The Los Angeles Dodgers are a Major League Baseball franchise that competes in the National League.
 The Dodgers have won nine World Series, 27 pennants (including one from their days in the American Association), and 23 National League West titles.
 Their worst season was the 1992 season, when their record was 63 wins and 99 losses.
-The most wins the Dodgers ever had in a season was 111 (in 2022).
+The most wins the Dodgers ever had in a season was 111, which occurred in 2022.